ckeditor/ckeditor5/docs/builds/guides/migrate.md

 The same may apply for third party plugins which may not have been ported to CKEditor 5 yet.

-Check the {@link TODO Plugins guide} for more information on the development of plugins.
+Check the {@linkTODO Plugins guide} for more information on the development of plugins.

 ## Themes (skins)

 In CKEditor 5, the previous concept of "skins" was reviewed and is now called "themes".

 If you have custom skins for CKEditor 4, these skins need to be recreated for CKEditor 5.
 Fortunately custom theming in CKEditor 5 is much more powerful and simpler than before.
-For more information, check how to {@link TODO create new themes in the CKEditor 5 Framework documentation}.
+For more information, check how to {@linkTODO create new themes in the CKEditor 5 Framework documentation}.

 ## Existing data